graphql/graphql.github.io/site/community/Community-Resources.md

 ## Stack Overflow

-Many members of the community use Stack Overflow to ask questions.
+Many members of the community use Stack Overflow to ask and answer questions.
 [Read through the existing questions tagged with **graphql** or ask your own!](http://stackoverflow.com/questions/tagged/graphql)

 ## Facebook Group

 Join the [GraphQL Facebook Group](https://www.facebook.com/groups/graphql.community/) for questions, discussion, and sharing.
+The GraphQL Facebook group is the preferred venue for announcements and broader discussion.

 ## Twitter